sillsdev/ArtOfReading/README.md

     exiftool -ver

+You should see something like

+    x:\dev\image-collection-starter>exiftool -ver
+    8.68

 ## ImageMagick

 ImageMagick can be used to convert you images to PNG.
-If your collection contains jpgeg photographs or very complicated color drawings that include shading and such, then this is not what you want.
+If your collection contains jpeg photographs or very complicated color drawings that include shading and such, then this is not what you want.
 Please contact us.

 Get it at http://www.imagemagick.org/script/download.php.
 Get the first choice under "Windows Binary Release", and verify that if you open a new CMD window, this command works:

+    magick --version

+You should see something like

-    convert --version
+    x:\dev\image-collection-starter>magick --version
+    Version: ImageMagick 7.0.7-1 Q16 x64 2017-09-09 http://www.imagemagick.org
+    Copyright: Copyright (C) 1999-2015 ImageMagick Studio LLC

 ## PNGOut.exe

 PNGOut.exe is used to compress the daylights out of the png.
 Get it here: http://advsys.net/ken/utils.htm.
 Verify that if you open a new CMD window, the following command shows you pngout help:

     pngout

+You should see a bunch of documentation.

 ## InnoSetup